-Iran acknowledges it's armed forces fired Russian missiles at Ukrainian jetliner
+Iran acknowledges its armed forces fired Russian missiles at Ukrainian jetliner

 The footage corresponded with AP reporting, appeared genuine and matched geographic features of the area.
 It also explained how so many people filmed the shootdown: the first explosion drew their attention so they turned their mobile phone cameras to the predawn sky.

-The Tor short-range air defence system, code-named the SA-15 by NATO, was designed during Soviet times to shoot down aircraft and precision guided weapons.
+The Tor short-range air defence system, code-named the SA-15 by NATO, was designed during Soviet times to shoot down aircraft and precision-guided weapons.

 It is mounted on a tracked vehicle and carries a radar and a pack of eight missiles.
 Each vehicle can operate independently.
-Tor has a range of up to 12 kilometers (7.5 miles) and can hit aerial targets at altitudes of up to 6 kilometers (about 19,700 feet).
+Tor has a range of up to 12 kilometres and can hit aerial targets at altitudes of up to 6 kilometres (about 19,700 feet).

 READ MORE: